Quantum DeepONet: Neural operators accelerated by quantum computing: Effects of noise

 \subsubsection{Antiderivative operator}

-The impact of quantum noise on quantum DeepONet is also investigated using the antiderivative operator example (Section.~\ref{sec: ODE}) when $l=1.0$.
+The impact of quantum noise on quantum DeepONet is also investigated using the antiderivate operator example (Section~\ref{sec: ODE}) when $l=1.0$.
 In Fig.~\ref{fig: ODE_noise}A, we plot the simulated finite-sampling error the scale of which is proportional to $N^{-0.5}_{shot}$, as expected in Eq.~\eqref{eq: finite-sample}.
-When depolarizing quantum noise is considered, the error mitigation method discussed at Section.~\ref{sec: tomography} can be applied.
+When depolarizing quantum noise is considered, the error mitigation method is discussed in Section~\ref{sec: tomography} can be applied.
 Although error mitigation helps eliminate undesired results caused by quantum noise, it also reduces the number of shots that are ultimately usable.
-It is obvious that with $C=1.0$ when $\lambda=0$.
+It is obvious that

+with $C=1.0$ when $\lambda=0$.
 The parameter $C$ decreases as $\lambda$ increases (Fig.~\ref{fig: ODE_noise}B) because higher levels of noise produce more unreasonable results.

-The post-selection on the measurement outcomes significantly reduces the error in noise cases with both finite-sampling and depolarizing noise, comparing Fig.~\ref{fig: ODE_noise}C with D. In Fig.~\ref{fig: ODE_noise}C, where error mitigation is not applied and both unary and non-unary results are accepted, the error shows little reduction as number of shots increases.
-This is because the finite-sampling error is relatively insignificant under the influence of depolarizing error in this example, as can be seen by comparing the scales of errors in Figs.~\ref{fig: ODE_noise}A and D. Therefore, increasing shots, which only reduce the finite-sampling error, does effective without error mitigation.
-However, with error mitigation, the overall error is significantly lower, making the reduction of finite-sampling error more obvious in the plot (Fig.~\ref{fig: ODE_noise}D).
+The post-selection on the measurement outcomes significantly reduces the error in noise cases with both finite-sampling and depolarizing noise, comparing Fig.~\ref{fig: ODE_noise}C with D. In Fig.~\ref{fig: ODE_noise}D, where error mitigation is not applied and both unary and non-unary results are accepted, the error shows little reduction as number of shots increases.
+This is because the finite-sampling error is relatively insignificant under the influence of depolarizing error in this example, as can be seen by comparing the scales of errors in Figs.~\ref{fig: ODE_noise}A and D. Therefore, increasing shots, which only reduce the finite-sampling error, is not effective without error mitigation.
+However, with error mitigation, the overall error is significantly lower, making the reduction of finite-sampling error more obvious in the plot (Fig.~\ref{fig: ODE_noise}C).